mggg/VoteKit/paper/paper.md

 -   A peer-reviewed article for an election law audience on the impact of STV elections on minority representation [@Benade2021];

--   A peer-reviewed article for a CS/econ audience that probes whether STV delivers proportional representation [@benade_donnay_duchin_weighill_24]; and
+-   A peer-reviewed article for a computer science and econ audience that probes whether STV delivers proportional representation [@benade_donnay_duchin_weighill_24]; and

--   A peer-reviewed article for an CS/operations research audience on optimizing to "learn\" blocs and slates in real-world elections [@duchin_tapp_24].
+-   A peer-reviewed article for a computer science and operations research audience on optimizing to "learn\" blocs and slates in real-world elections [@duchin_tapp_24].